cookiecad/manifold-vscode-extension/README.md

 The extension provides a custom viewer for `.mfc` and `.manifoldcad` files, opening a webview panel that renders your 3D models and animations.
 The webview is built with React and Vite, and leverages the Manifold WASM bindings for mesh generation.

+## Usage

+1. Open or create a `.mfc` or `.manifoldcad` file in VS Code.
+2. A triple slash typescript import should automatically be added to the top of the file.
+This is what provides the TypeScript definitions for the Manifold API.
+3. Run the `Manifold: Open 3D Viewer` command from the Command Palette (Ctrl+Shift+P).
+4. Edit your code and save the file.
+See the results update live in the viewer.

 ## Development

 1. Clone this repository and run `pnpm install` in the root directory.